Code-Institute-Submissions/theCupCakeFactory/README.md

 ## 7. Bugs

-### 3.1 Gitpod
+### 7.1 Gitpod

-Bug found in Gitpod where the text in the terminal is virtually unreadble making speeling mistakes hard to see when writing commit messages.
+Bug found in Gitpod where the text in the terminal is virtually unreadble making spelling mistakes hard to see when writing commit messages.
+This was identified as a known issue and was being investigated by the Gitpod teams.

 ![Gitpod terminal image](assets/images/gitpod_img.PNG)